AbdulR3hman/NASA-code-junkies/README.md

 Future Improvements:

-		-- Fix the rotation
+		-- Fix the rotation [Done]
-		-- Add Shuttle as part of the animations
+		-- Add Shuttle as part of the animations [Done]
 		-- Others!

+Draw Backs:
+		-- Collision Detection System is needed
+		-- 2D mathematical modelling where 3D is more practical and realistic

+Future Commitements:

+		The team is very keen to keep developing this application...

 From Team Code Junckies: "Happy Coding"